 Weights will help your quads grow faster and stronger.

 So, if you are a home-worker such as I am, make sure to invest in some basic equipment.

 You really don’t need much.
 At least one heavy kettlebell and a pair of dumbbells will do the trick.

 They will help you get the most out of your leg workout routine.

 #5 But Bodyweight Exercises Are Important As Well

 Don’t underestimate the power of the good old-fashioned bodyweight moves too.

-Some of the very best quad exercises are actually done using your own bodyweight.
+In fact some of the very best quad exercises are done using your own bodyweight.

 We’ll get into them shortly.